TheSeaweedMonster/SeraphAsm/README.md

 Percentage of progress/completion: 40%<br>

 CURRENTLY SUPPORTS ASSEMBLING FOR X86 AND X64!<br>
-The rest is currently under development.
 For more information, see Release Notes!<br>

 I am open to contributions (please give credit where due,<br>
 if this has been forked or modified.
 Thanks!)<br>

 # Release Notes

-Currently, compilation for x86 assembly is finished, while x64 is under development.<br>
+Currently, compilation for x86 assembly is finished, and x64 is <br>
-All opcodes are supported, however testing is needed.<br>
+under development but mostly supported.<br>

 Please report any problems or incorrect outputs<br>
-It is much appreciated so I can fine-tune the compilation output.<br>

-The next step will be to optionally compile for individual segments,<br>
-and later to fully compile assembly code into an executable program.<br>

-After this, I will try to add support for x64 assembly/opcode compilation.<br>

-And finally, I will start writing a complete disassembler<br>
-for both x86 and x64 asm.<br>
+It's highly appreciated and allows me to improve the output.<br>

 # Pros/Cons